biocatiit/website/content/pages/about_saxs.rst

-The BioCAT standard experimental set-up includes a Pilatus3 X 1M detector from Dectris and a camera of ~3.7 m sample-to-detector distance at 12 keV to access a range of momentum transfer, q, from ~0.004 to 0.36 Å\ :sup:`-1`.
+The BioCAT standard experimental set-up includes a Pilatus3 X 1M detector from Dectris and a camera of ~3.7 m sample-to-detector distance at 12 keV to access a range of momentum transfer, q, from ~0.0045 to 0.36 Å\ :sup:`-1`.
 This range of q allows not only accurate determination of radius of gyration, but also detailed modeling using ab initio and rigid body approaches.
 A temperature controlled quartz capillary (1.0 mm ID) flow cell with `coflow sample geometry <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5137223/>`_ is used for batch mode SAXS, SEC-SAXS and SEC-MALS-SAXS sample measurement.
 The coflow setup minimizes radiation damage on the sample, ensuring optimum signal to noise and baseline stability for consistently high quality data.
+Temperature control for the entire system (both the SEC and SAXS instruments) is available from 10 to 55 C upon request.

-The BioCAT beamline provides the following three modes of equilibrium SAXS.
+The BioCAT beamline provides the following four modes of equilibrium SAXS.

 SEC-SAXS
 ^^^^^^^^^